mrebol/human-pose-animation/README.md

-# Human Pose Animation on UMA 2 Character in Unity
+# Human Pose Animation on UMA 2 Characters in Unity

 This Unity project animates an UMA 2 character given human pose input.